 (If you want to know the full story, read Minnesota Rag by Fred W. Friendly)

-At first these sites were easily identifiable.
+And, at first these sites were easily identifiable.
 They were cheaply made and clearly unprofessional.
 But it was only a matter of time before duplicity got a makeover and began looking a lot more legitimate.

 The Big Hoax